 Most Filipinos have experienced borrowing money to survive a financial gap.
 While many are lucky to get help from family and friends, the second most popular source of loans is lending companies.

-Lending companies, may it be formal or informal, have utilized various ways to promote their lending services.
-Don’t fall prey to loan sharks, get a loan only from responsible moneylenders.
-Aside from making sure that the lender follows the government’s lending regulation to protect you from possible loan sharks, a responsible lender also helps you with your credit report.
+Whether formal or informal, lending companies have utilized various ways to promote their lending services.
+Don’t fall prey to loan sharks.
+Get a loan only from responsible lenders.
+Besides making sure that the lender follows the government’s lending regulations to protect you from possible loan sharks, a responsible lender also helps you with your credit report.

-10 Qualities of a Responsible Moneylender
+Qualities of a Responsible Lender

-- Educates the borrower
+Educates the borrower

-- Upholds transparency as adherence to REPUBLIC ACT No. 3765
+Upholds transparency as adherence to REPUBLIC ACT No. 3765

-The responsible lender guides the borrowers about their loans including:
+The responsible lender guides the borrowers about their loans, including:

-The principal amount of loan
+The principal amount of the loan

 The amount you actually borrowed without the interest rate and other charges yet.